JozefR/TradeDash/README.md

  - [x] Testing the APi using the Swashbuckle
  - [X] Create entities
  - [ ] Add DTO project
- - [ ] Map Strategy entity to DTO and wire up with Front End.
+ - [X] Map Strategy entity to DTO and wire up with Front End.
+ - [ ] CRUD operations for strategy.
+ - [ ] Create background task to consume external api.